Certified Kubernetes Administrator CKA Learning Path

 • CKA requires you to solve 24 questions in 3 hours.

-• CKA exam has been upgraded and requires you to solve 15-20 questions in 2 hours
+• CKA exam has been upgraded and requires you to solve 15-20 questions in 2 hours.
+I got 17 questions.

-• CKA was already upgraded to use the k8s 1.22 version.
+• CKA was already upgraded to use the k8s 1.28 version.
+But it keeps on being upgraded with new Kubernetes versions.

-• You are allowed to open another browser tab which can be from kubernetes.io or other products documentation like Falco.
+• You are allowed to open another browser tab which can be from kubernetes.io or other product documentation like Falco.
 Do not open any other windows.

 • Exam questions can be attempted in any order and don’t have to be sequential.
 So be sure to move ahead and come back later.